lupyuen/lupyuen.github.io/src/rust.md

 📝 _22 Apr 2021_

-In the past 14 articles we've done so much with BL602 IoT SDK: LoRa wireless transceivers, SPI LCD displays, UART e-ink displays, I2C sensors, ...
+In the past 14 articles we've done so much with [__BL602 IoT SDK__](https://lupyuen.github.io/articles/pinecone): [LoRa wireless transceivers](https://lupyuen.github.io/articles/lora2), [SPI LCD displays](https://lupyuen.github.io/articles/display), [UART e-ink displays](https://lupyuen.github.io/articles/uart), [I2C sensors](https://lupyuen.github.io/articles/i2c), ...

 _Can we do this in Rust?
 (Instead of C)_

 _And flash our Rust firmware to BL602 over UART?
 (Instead of JTAG)_

-Let's run some Rust code on top of BL602 IoT SDK, and understand how that's possible.
+Let's run some __Rust code on top of BL602 IoT SDK__, and understand how that's possible.

 Today we won't be talking about the merits (and demerits) of Embedded Rust, we'll save that for the future.

-But if you have the tiniest interest in coding Rust firmware for BL602...
-Then read on!
+But if you have the tiniest interest in coding __Rust firmware for BL602__...
+Please read on!

 ![PineCone BL602 RISC-V Board](https://lupyuen.github.io/images/rust-title.jpg)